OpenMathLib/OpenBLAS/README.md

 For **POWER**, the list encompasses POWER6, POWER8 and POWER9, on **ZARCH** it comprises Z13 and Z14.
 The TARGET option can be used in conjunction with DYNAMIC_ARCH=1 to specify which cpu model should be assumed for all the common code in the library, usually you will want to set this to the oldest model you expect to encounter.
-Please not that it is not possible to combine support for different architectures, so no combined 32 and 64 bit or x86_64 and arm64 in the same library.
+Please note that it is not possible to combine support for different architectures, so no combined 32 and 64 bit or x86_64 and arm64 in the same library.

 ### Supported OS